 Membership may be obtained through the formal recruitment process managed by the Ohio State Panhellenic Association (PHA) at the start of the spring term or through a continuous open bidding process at the start of the fall term, if the chapter is below the campus total, which is set by PHA.
 New members register for the formal recruitment via PHA to submit their interest in joining.
 For informal/COB recruitment, the chapter may extend an invitation for membership to any eligible person as stated above and has met the requirements of PHA which includes but is not limited to submitting a grade release to the Office of SFL and having already completed a minimum of 12 credit hours.
 Members in good standing with the chapter may provide feedback and vote on potential new members they meet and a Membership Selection Committee determines who will be extended invitations for membership based on both votes and feedback.

-The Member Experience Advisor or designated other advisor must be present at the Membership Selection meeting and during voting but shall have no vote on potential new members.
+The Member Experience Advisor or designated other advisor must be present at the Membership Selection meeting and during voting on who to extend a membership invitation to but shall have no vote on potential new members.
 Other advisors or alumnae may not be present during voting meetings without permission of the Executive Board or the designated Fraternity representative.

 Upon acceptance of an invitation to membership, new members will engage in an 8-week educational program facilitated by chapter officers and Executive Office programming